HotWheelzCodez/Brainfuckary/README.md

 # Brainfuckary
-A basic brainfuck interpreter in C++ this was created for a community challange in [codingame.com](https://www.codingame.com/home), more speficially the [brainfuck](https://www.codingame.com/training/medium/what-the-brainfuck) challange.
+A very basic and small brainfuck interpreter in C++ this was created for a community challange in [codingame.com](https://www.codingame.com/home), more speficially the [brainfuck](https://www.codingame.com/training/medium/what-the-brainfuck) challange.
 I had fun solving this and wanted to turn it into a somewhat usable program so that I could have some fun writting my own brainfuck code.

 # Compile
 Use g++ to compile this, this program uses the C++ standard 11